Kaavian-Systems-Pvt-Ltd/Error-Handler/README.md

     return res.json({msg : 'user not found '})
 }));

-// this is how it looks when we split the function and using ErrorWrapper.
+// this is how it looks when we split the function and using ErrorHandler.

-app.get('/convert', ErrorWrapper(convert));
+app.get('/convert', ErrorHandler(convert));

-//IMPORTANT NOTE
-//error handler middleware should located below the final route

-app.use(ErrorHandler);

 app.listen(8080, () => {